mozilla/fxa/features/FxA-16-devices-view/README.md

 * If it is a newer version of Firefox, it will respond to the push notification of its disconnection by immediately returning to the "not connected to sync" state.

+If the device that was disconnected was the current device then I am logged out of FxA and redirected to the "sign in to sync" screen from which I can easily re-connect the device.
+I do not have the ability to disconnect that device,

 #### Interaction with Password Reset